-Kristina DePue, Ph.D. is an Associate Professor of Counseling and Educational Psychology at the University of Nevada, Reno.
-Kristina’s research goals are motivated by her clinical observations within the addictions counseling field, which has resulted in two research areas: (a) chemical and process addictions, specifically concentrating on the role of negative experiences in behavioral change; and (b) counselor development and supervision, focusing on how both counseling trainees and clients change.
+Kristina DePue, Ph.D. is a professor of Counselor Education at the University.
+DePue's research goals are motivated by her clinical observations within the addictions counseling field, which has resulted in two research areas: (a) chemical and process addictions, specifically concentrating on the role of negative experiences in behavioral change; and (b) counselor development and supervision, focusing on how both counseling trainees and clients change.

-Prior to joining the faculty at the University of Nevada, Reno, Kristina was an Assistant Professor at the University of Florida, where she also held an Affiliate appointment with UF Psychiatry.
+Prior to joining the faculty at the University of Nevada, Reno, DePue was an assistant professor at the University of Florida, where she also held an Affiliate appointment with UF Psychiatry.
 DePue is active in the American Counseling Association, serves on multiple editorial review boards, and has held various leadership positions for the International Association of Addictions and Offender Counselors (IAAOC).
-In her spare time, she and her husband love traveling, skiing, and live music.
+In her spare time, she and her husband love traveling, skiing and live music.

 - Ph.D., Counselor Education, University of Central Florida

 - M.Ed., Human Development and Counseling, Vanderbilt University

 - B.A., Sociology, Vanderbilt University